 Pick out a pumpkin and enjoy other fun activities for little ones at this 131-acre farm.
 A 15-acre corn maze, pony rides, a petting zoo, face painting, and wagon rides will delight young farm-goers.
 Concessions and craft shopping are part of the offerings, too.
-Some activities may cost extra, and not all of the activities are available during the week, so check the schedule for details.
+Some activities may cost extra, and note that only pumpkin picking and pony rides are available Monday – Friday.

 Occoquan Fall Arts & Crafts Show